Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: 1D model and 2D micromagnetic simulations

 \subsection{Micromagnetic simulations}

-In order to include the 2D effects expected for domain walls in continuous thin films in the presence of DMI, micromagnetic simulations were carried out for the Pt/Co/Ta(0.16 and 0.32)/Pt, Pt/Co/Au and Pt/GdCo/Ta samples.
+In order to include the 2D effects expected for domain walls in continuous thin films in the presence of DMI, micromagnetic simulations were carried out for the Pt/Co/Ta(0.16 and 0.32)/Pt, Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Ta samples.
 All the dynamic micromagnetic simulations are realized using \mbox{Mumax3} software \cite{Vansteenkiste2014} which solves the Landau-Lifshitz-Gilbert equation using a finite-differences discretization.
-The material parameters are those reported in Table I. The magnetic damping constant was chosen to be $\alpha$ = 0.3 for all the samples.
-A N\'{e}el domain wall set into 1$\mu$m wide strips (allowing 2D effects to occur) was displaced by the action of a magnetic field normal to the plane and computed in a~$(1 \times 1)~\mu\text{m}^2$ moving-frame window so as to keep the domain wall in its center.
+The material parameters reported in Table I, and the exchange stiffness values reported above, were used for the simulations.
+The Gilbert damping parameter was initially chosen to be $\alpha$ = 0.3 for all the samples, and then slightly tuned to better fit the experimental data.
+The value $\gamma_0= 2.21 \times 10^5$~m/(A.s) was used throughout.
+For each simulation, a N\'{e}el domain wall set into 1$\mu$m wide strips (allowing 2D effects to occur) is displaced by the action of a magnetic field normal to the plane and is computed in a~$(1 \times 1)~\mu\text{m}^2$ moving-frame window so as to keep the domain wall in its center.
 A 8~ns long field pulse is applied instantaneously at time $t$=0.
 The cell size is chosen to be (2 $\times$ 2)~{nm}$^2$ as it is sufficiently accurate with respect to the exchange length of around 10~nm in the cases examined here.
 The simulations are performed at 0~K in a defect-free sample.
 The DW velocities are calculated from the DW displacements driven by the applied field pulse, after inertia effects have disappeared.
 These are shown in Fig.~\ref{fig:Figure2} where they are compared to those obtained with the $q-\phi$ model.
+More details are given in the Supplementary Information file \cite{SupplMat}.